 Application/payment process: While we expected there to be an application process given the CARES Act legislative text, in practice, CMS is distributing the funding directly to providers.
 Providers will be asked to accept terms and conditions, submit reports and maintain documentation.
 The Secretary will establish a reconciliation and audit process under which payments must be returned to the fund if other sources provide reimbursement.

-As of May 28, HHS has chosen to disburse this funding in five allocations, with additional future allocations expected:
+HHS has chosen to disburse this funding in multiple allocations, with additional future allocations expected: